fonta-rh/two-node-toolbox-tnf/deploy/dev-env-aws-hypervisor/README.md

 # EC2 Deploy Scripts
 These make targets will help you setup and configure an EC2 instance for development purposes.
 First, the environment of the deployment host will be setup.
-Then, a CloudFormation stack will be created to provide an accessible metal EC2 instance.
+Then, a CloudFormation stack will be created to provide an accessible EC2 instance.
-Finally, inside that instance, VMs are used to deploy a full Two-Node installation

 ## 1. Environment Setup
 #### AWS CLI